harshrathod50/project-layout/README.md

 It's ok not to use it if your app project is really small and where an extra level of nesting doesn't add much value (unless you really want to :-)).
 Think about it when it's getting big enough and your root directory gets pretty busy (especially if you have a lot of non-Go app components).

-The `pkg` directory origins: The old Go source code used to use `pkg` for its packages and then various Go projects in the community started copying the pattern (see [`this`](https://twitter.com/bradfitz/status/1039512487538970624) Brad Fitzpatrick's tweet for more context).
+The `pkg` directory origins: The old Go source code used to use `pkg` for its packages and then various Go projects in the community started copying the pattern (see [`this`](https://x.com/bradfitz/status/1039512487538970624) Brad Fitzpatrick's &#x1D54F; (formarly Twitter) post for more context).

 ### `/vendor`